 I am a 2019 graduate of Grinnell College, Mellon Mays Undergraduate Fellow, and Gilder Lehrman History Award recipient.
-This fall, I start my MFA at the Center of Cartoon Studies.
-My comics have been published or are forthcoming by the Rumpus, Whetstone Magazine, Asian American Writers' Workshop, and Popula.
+Currently, I'm working on my MFA at the Center of Cartoon Studies.
+My comics have been published or are forthcoming by the Rumpus, Guernica Magazine, Redivider, Asian American Writers' Workshop, and Spiralbound.

 Since I was a kid, I would read comics, manga, and graphic novels all day long.
 Just as my favorite cartoonists and artists have done for me, I aspire to draw stories that transform readers' worlds, perspectives, and thoughts.

 I write about things that interest me: food, pop culture, history, and my observations about daily living and my travels.
 A major theme of my historical and nonfiction comics is giving credit to many Asian Americans for their historical contributions to the US.
 As a fifth generation Japanese American, I believe in paying my heritage forward, telling the stories of those who came before me, the Asian immigrants who endured discrimination and hardship to ensure my generation's security and opportunities.

 I self published a graphic novel around the history of a Japanese American food retailer named Bill Fujimoto.
 You can learn more about my process of creating a historical graphic novel as an undergraduate here:

 "Echoing," Hobart Pulp.

 “My Grandparent’s Hawaiian Mangoes,” Asian American Writers’ Workshop. https://aaww.org/hawaiian-mangoes-sam-nakahira/